 The treatment process

-Any fertility treatment carried out in our clinics is always based on extensive investigations.
-During the initial consultation, a doctor who is a fertility specialist will familiarise himself/herself with your individual case, so that treatment can be tailored to your needs.
-Therefore, you treatment may differ from the overview of artificial fertilisation below.
+All fertility treatments carried out in our clinics are always based on extensive investigations.
+During the initial consultation, a doctor who is a fertility specialist, will familiarise himself/herself with your individual case, so that treatment can be tailored to your needs.
+Therefore, your treatment may differ from the overview of artificial fertilisation below.

 The preparation phase

 When we have the investigation results, we make a plan and then start treatment.
 When your next period starts, you should phone or email us, and together we can start further treatment.

 To increase your chances of successful fertility treatment, we start with hormone stimulation for the first three days of your period.
 The follicle-stimulating hormone (FSH) promotes growth of the follicle, so more eggs ripen at the same time in the ovaries.
 Hormone stimulation involves giving yourself an injection each day for 11–13 days depending on the maturation of your eggs.
 You can inject yourself at home.
 Our team will teach you how to do this.
 After about seven days of treatment, the size of the eggs will be checked with an ultrasound scan and your hormone dose may be adjusted if necessary.
 Furthermore, the scan can show the optimal time of ovulation.